sheltermanager/asm3/src/static/pages/manual/_sources/publishing.rst.txt

   choose an age limit on animals that appear.
 By default, the system excludes animals less than 1 year old (52 weeks).

+* Exclude animals with more than X active reservations: This allows you to automatically stop an animal being published after it has received a set number of applications/reservations.

 * Include animals in the following locations: Select the locations to include adoptable animals from.
 If none are selected, all locations will be used.